Black Ben Carson

 Black Ben Carson (stylized in all lowercase) is the debut studio album by American rapper JPEGMafia.
 It was self-released on February 15, 2016.
 The album was supported by the three singles "You Think You Know", "I Smell Crack" and "Digital Blackface".
-Black Ben Carson was named after the only black 2016 presidential candidate Ben Carson, who was running Republican.
+Black Ben Carson was named after the most prominent Black candidate in the 2016 US presidential election, Ben Carson, who was running as a Republican.

-The album is split into two sides; Side A being "hip hop in its rawest form – loud, angry, political, and self-aware" and Side B with a more introspective, mellow and calm sound.
+The album was split into two sides; Side A being "hip hop in its rawest form – loud, angry, political, and self-aware" and Side B with a more introspective, mellow and calm sound.

-The album was originally released with a different cover art in 2016, but was later (2020) removed and replaced with a new mix of the album, with many differences from the original, a shorter runtime (original release ran for 75 minutes) and all the instrumentals for each track, making the re-release 38 tracks and 146 minutes long.

-These instrumental tracks had unusual titles, like "bbc" for the "Black Ben Carson" instrumental, and "uncured bacon" for the "I Just Killed A Cop Now I'm Horny" instrumental.

-These titles were then replaced with "*song title* (Instrumental)" in January 2021 on all streaming platforms.
+The tracklist was later changed to single disc consisting of 19 tracks.

 Black Ben Carson was named the best Baltimore album of 2016 by the Baltimore City Paper.

 Track listing

-All Tracks Are Produced by JPEGMafia.